facebook

 How long are the professional learning events you offer?

-Our onsite professional learning events are 6 hours per day plus lunch.
+IM onsite professional learning events typically run 6 hours per day plus lunch.
 Most of our onsite professional learning events are either 1 day or 2 consecutive days.
-Our virtual professional learning events are typically 2 hours.
+Our virtual professional learning events typically last 2 hours.

 When are the professional learning events held?

-Our professional learning events are usually held during the weekdays all year long, although there are many more summer events.
-Trainings are either held onsite or virtually, though most summer events are held onsite.
+IM professional learning events are usually held during weekdays throughout the year, although summer is our busiest season.
+Events are either held onsite or virtually, though most summer events are held onsite.

 I am interested in providing professional learning to my district.

-IM Certified Facilitators’ primary focus is to provide professional learning on behalf of IM for schools and teachers around the nation.
-If you are only interested in providing the professional learning to teachers in your own district, please connect with an IM Certified Professional Learning partner to learn more about PL opportunities that can be offered within your local district.
+IM Certified Facilitators’ facilitate professional learning on behalf of IM for schools and teachers around the nation.
+If you are only interested in providing professional learning in your own district, please connect with an IM Certified Professional Learning partner to learn more about professional learning opportunities that can be offered within your local district.